csesoc/csesoc-newsletter-generator/README.md

 ## Quickstart

 1. Export CSESoc Opportunities Sheet as a HTML file and place `Form responses 1.html` into your root directory.
+2. Open up each upcoming Facebook event from [https://www.facebook.com/csesoc/events](https://www.facebook.com/csesoc/events) and replace `www` with `mbasic`.
+For example, `https://www.facebook.com/events/4865179903585585` becomes `https://mbasic.facebook.com/events/4865179903585585`.
+Save this page locally to `/scrapers/cached_pages/`.
-2. Run `python3 main.py` in root directory and it will generate `soc-announce.html`.
+3. Run `python3 main.py` in root directory and it will generate `soc-announce.html`.
 This file contains scraped data, so we need to double check its in a presentable format.
+4. The generated cover photos will link to your local path.
+Go to the Facebook event page online and open up the cover photo in a new tab and directly link the `src` to this link.
-3. Shorten the event descriptions to something presentable.
+5. Shorten the event descriptions to something presentable.
 Try not to go over double the height of the cover photo.
-4. Shorten the article descriptions, usually they are already quite short though.
+6. Shorten the article descriptions, usually they are already quite short though.
-5. Ensure the titles for opportunities are actually the roles offered, and that the descriptions aren’t too long.
+7. Ensure the titles for opportunities are actually the roles offered, and that the descriptions aren’t too long.
 If there is an apply link, add a **Call to Action link** saying “Apply now” or something similar.
-6. Open HTML file in Chrome, and select all (use `CTRL` + `A`)
+8. Open HTML file in Chrome, and select all (use `CTRL` + `A`)
-7. Paste into Gmail and send the email:
+9. Paste into Gmail and send the email:
   - TO: `soc-announce@cse.unsw.edu.au`
   - FROM: `secretary@csesoc.org.au`
   - SUBJECT: `[CSESoc] Newsletter Term 1 Week 1`